dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

    NOT gate :math:`K_2` complete graph (top) versus AND gate :math:`K_3` complete graph (bottom.)

-You saw above how to minor-embed a :math:`K_2` graph on a D-Wave system.
-To minor-embed a fully connected :math:`K_3` graph on a D-Wave 2000Q system requires *chaining* qubits.
+In the previous section, to minor-embed a :math:`K_2` graph on a QPU, you selected an arbitrary qubit (the first listed for simplicity) and could then select as the second any of the qubits coupled to the first.
+To minor-embed a fully connected :math:`K_3` graph on a D-Wave 2000Q system is less straightforward.

-.. note:: Advantage system's topology, Pegasus, can minor-embed a :math:`K_3` graph without chaining qubits.
-However, this simple example is useful for understanding the concept, which applies to most large problems embedded on either system.
+Larger cliques such as :math:`K_5` require *chaining* qubits.

 Minor-Embedding an AND Gate
 ---------------------------